njanirudh/Research-Development-HBRS/src/README.md

 both the required classes.
 * FR-CNN model is not compatible with OpenCV-DNN as few of the layer definitions are missing.

+#### Note : The relevant tutorial links for each of the task are in the .ipynb or .py files